gatsbyjs/gatsby/packages/gatsby-source-filesystem/README.md

   // Gatsby's cache which the helper uses to check if the file has been downloaded already.
 It's passed to all Node APIs. cache,

-  // The boundActionCreator used to create nodes createNode,
+  // The action used to create nodes createNode,

+  // A helper function for creating node Ids createNodeId,

   // OPTIONAL
   // Adds htaccess authentication to the download request if passed in.